Getting a return on your solar investment

 Sometimes a feed-in credit doesn’t appear on a first bill.
 This may because your smart meter hasn’t been configured for solar use.
 Alinta Energy can help arrange this.

-2. A solar inverter converts the energy from DC to AC electricity.
+2. A solar inverter converts this energy into usable electricity for your home electricity.

 3. The electricity gets used to power your home.